kpworthi/tributes-inc/README.md

 1. Server to be created using Node.js and Express.js

 ### 0.4.2 changes
+1. Users can now edit their created tributes.
+1. Edits must be re-approved by an admin before being viewable again.

 - Main state update handler passed to components has been simplified